zezo357/Project-Student-Preq-winform-c-/README.txt

 # Project-Student-Preq-winform-c++
+Shows what course should be taken when someone prerequisite has been taken

 a file has each subject and its prequestie the gui lets you choose what you want to take and decide if you can take it or not